 For instance, think about how you would use your body while feeling excited and confident.
 Once you have a clear picture of what this would look like, make the necessary adjustments to how you move, talk, gesture, and breathe.

 When you’re in a more empowered state-of-mind, you will begin to think and act differently, which will help you make more optimal decisions moving forward.

 Disappointment is Clouded in Fog

-Keep in mind that the feeling of disappointment might not be what you think it is.
-Disappointment can often result from a misunderstanding, from confusion, and is often based on your personal expectations and interpretations of the situation.
-Maybe you really have nothing to be disappointed about.
-All you need to do is shift your perspective of the situation and all of a sudden what seemed unfortunate, may in fact turn into your greatest opportunity.
+Just maybe, you really have nothing to be disappointed about.
+All you need to do is shift your perspective of the situation and, all of a sudden, what seemed unfortunate, may, in fact, turn into your greatest opportunity.

 Transform Your Perspective

 How you perceive things must encourage you to move forward with confidence.
-It must help you to incorporate a solution-focused mindset that will promote “out of the box” thinking.
+It must help you adopt a solution-focused mindset that promotes “out of the box” thinking.

 What if instead of feeling disappointed you shifted your perspective in the following three ways:

 There’s always a silver lining… What about this situation gets me excited?